 In the late 1800s, Hudson Taylor issued a challenge to the interior of China with an effect similar to Carey’s Enquiry.
 This stirred a second wave of missionaries to the interiors of the world’s continents and fueled the student volunteer movement of the late 1800s and early 1900s.
 Wesley, Carey and Taylor all contributed greatly to this increase of Christians, from less than a fourth of the world in 1800 to a full third of the world by 1900, and set the stage for the globalization of the Church.

 Ralph Winter estimated that, in 1900, 7.5% of Christians16 were committed believers (40 million people).
-Between 1900 and 2000 the Evangelical, Charismatic and Pentecostal movements renewed the faith of many, so that today about a third (33%) of the world’s Christians17 are committed believers (850 million).18 And in just 25 years, movements have added another 50 million disciples, with experience in multiplying movements.
+Between 1900 and 2000 the Evangelical, Charismatic and Pentecostal movements renewed the faith of many, so that today about a third (33%) of the world’s Christians17 are committed believers (850 million).18 And in about 25 years, movements have added another 73 million disciples, with experience in multiplying movements.

 16 2.5% of world population.